by Stella Thalassoudi

 home country or it took a long time and money to make it.
 If I were you, I would get informed about that beforehand.

 Central areas offer a wide range of opportunities.
-That can mean finding a job easily, whether full-time or part-time, travelling to and from there without big inconveniences, getting easy access to banks, post offices, city center etc. For some, especially young students, night life is a crucial aspect to consider, something, which varies from city to city.
-In smaller cities, there will be less night clubs and bars than in the central ones.
+That can mean finding a job easily, whether full-time or part-time, travelling to and from there without big inconveniences, getting easy access to banks, post offices, city center etc. For some, especially young students, nightlife is a crucial aspect to consider, something, which varies from city to city.
+In smaller cities, there will be fewer nightclubs and bars than in the central ones.
 Although some find it dull and not at all exciting, for others it is a relief not having too many distractions during their studies.
 But everyone should choose according to their own personal likes and dislikes.

 The weather is probably the last and less important thing to think about.
 If it is just for 2 years, I think most of the people could put up with a not-so-perfect-for-them-weather.
 For a longer period of time, it might be something to consider, if a place like Finland or maybe Sweden is unbearably cold or on the other hand countries like Spain, Italy, Greece etc. are too warm for people coming from northern countries or not warm enough for others coming from more southern countries.

 Apply in many different universities, even if you are not that interested in going.
-Things don’t always come the way we would like them to.
-You might not get accepted in the university of your first choice, but maybe you will get in the second one.
-Minimize the search by excluding universities, which don’t have the programmes you are looking for.
+Things dont always come the way we would like them to.
+You might not get accepted at the university of your first choice, but maybe you will get in the second one.
+Minimize the search by excluding universities, which dont have the programmes you are looking for.
 Start by putting the most crucial factors in an order, taking into account the priorities you want to set.
-For example, programme of studies is the most important, the second one is the language or the tuition fees...
+For example, the programme of studies is the most important, the second one is the language or the tuition fees...
 This may clear some things up and help you make a decision.